 This test is performed:

-- To monitor the progress of treatment
+- To determine the cause of hemolytic anemia

-- To evaluate the progress of disease
+- To monitor the efficacy of treatment.

 - How to prepare for this test?

 - Inform your doctor about use of prescribed and non-prescribed medicines

 - Inform your doctor about any recent blood transfusion

 - Avoid using Sulfa drugs and fava beans.

 Glucose 6 Phosphate Dehydrogenase is an enzyme that helps red blood cells function normally and protects them against oxidative stress.
 Its lack may lead to breakdown of RBCs (hemolysis).